 Students can answer security questions to reset a forgotten password online, no matter what time of the day or night the password needs reset.
 You can take advantage of this new process by setting up the answers to your security questions ahead of time.
 That way, if you forget your password in the future, you will get redirected automatically to the questions without having to come into the Helpdesk.
-To set up your security questions, visit www.csusm.edu/password.
-Once you login, you'll be prompted to the page where you can answer any three of the security questions.
-Instructions to do so are on the page, plus a short how-to video is available.
+To set up your security questions, visit Change Password.
+Log in with your username and password, click on the Enrollement tap, and answer your security questions.

-As long as you answer your security questions correctly in the future, you¿ll be able to create your new password, even at 3:00 a.m.
-(Please note: If you forget the answers to your questions, you will have to come to the Faculty/Staff Helpdesk, 2nd floor of Kellogg Library, with your campus ID to get a new password.
+As long as you answer your security questions correctly in the future, you will be able to create your new password, even when the Help Desk is closed.
+(Please note: If you forget the answers to your questions, you will have to come to the Student Technology Help Desk, 2nd floor of Kellogg Library, with your campus ID to get a new password.
 After obtaining the new password, you will then have to log into the password change page to review and update your questions.)

 When using the security questions to change your password, you will generate a 24-hour password.
 Please change that password to something that you can remember.
-The link to change your password is also found at www.csusm.edu/password.
+The link to change your password is also found at Change Password.
 Once you have changed your password, your new password should take effect on all machines immediately.
-Your network login password may take approximately 5 minutes.

 All passwords must have the following to be valid:

-There are a number of good ways for creating valid passwords.
-You can use a word, but substitute numbers for some of the letters (e.g., "Spider" becomes "Sp1d3r") or remove vowels from a word (e.g., "Mammoth2014" becomes "Mmmth2014").
+There are a number of good schemes for creating valid passwords.
+You can use a word, but substitute numbers for some of the letters.
+(Example password: Spiderman becomes Sp1d2rm3n)

 No. Sharing passwords is a violation of the Computer Equipment Access Policy.
 By sharing your password with anyone, you are giving that person access to your email, my.csusm.edu, and other confidential resources to which you have been granted access.